allanrosa/kafka-the-definitive-guide/Chapter-1/README.md

   * Schemas that are separate from the message payloads;
   * Strong data typing;

-  A consistent data format is important in Kafka, as it allows writing and reading mes‐ sages to be decoupled.
+  A consistent data format is important in Kafka, as it allows writing and reading messages to be decoupled.
   By using well-defined schemas and storing them in a common repository, the messages in Kafka can be understood without coordination.

   ###Topics and partitions